How to Fit Writing Around a Full-Time Job

 No – this does not have to be the same hour every day.
 And no – if you can’t manage every single day, don’t push yourself to.

-I suggest having a look at your daily schedule every morning and blocking in an hour that day where you can.
+I suggest having a look at your daily schedule every morning and blocking in an hour that day when you can.
 It’s like a date between you and your keyboard.

 Plan, plan, and plan some more

-Unfortunately, deciding on that one specific hour of the day where you will sit down and write is not going to cut it.
+Unfortunately, deciding on that one specific hour of the day when you will sit down and write is not going to cut it.